Fotki: Printing

-Fotki members can also store links to videos hosted by other websites.
-Video collections are displayed as a list of embedded previews which will enlarge when clicked on.
-To be accepted, the video has to be stored on Google Video, YouTube, Metacafe, Vsocial, MySpace, Vimeo, or Dailymotion.

-Privacy And Security

-Each account has a private and public area.
-Private areas are visible only to the account owner.
-Users can set viewing options to allow certain categories of people to view their albums (everybody, Fotki members only, Fotki friends only, or just the owner).
-Albums can be hidden or password protected or both.

-Adult content can be marked with a "viewers discretion advised" flag.
-Such content requires age confirmation to be viewed.
-The site's Terms Of Service policy prohibits public display of adult content.
-Users can report photos in question using a complaint form.
-Copyright infringement is also prohibited.

-Users can view IPs of people who write comments and guestbook messages on their site.
-Login names of visitors to a member's personal site are logged and stored in the member's "Guests" section.
-These options can be turned off.

-All sensitive, personal and financial information is transmitted using SSL encryption (https).
-Personal information including email is not available to the public.

 Localization

-As of January 2011, the site is partially translated to Russian, German, French, Spanish, Italian, Chinese Simplified, Japanese, Polish, Dutch, Turkish, Brazilian Portuguese, Estonian, Icelandic, Latvian, Lithuanian, Malay, Ukrainian and Hebrew.
-With the help from volunteers, Fotki continues to translate its pages and improve the existing translation.
-Volunteers are rewarded with Premium memberships for contributing to the project.
+As of January 2011, the site was partially translated to Russian, German, French, Spanish, Italian, Chinese Simplified, Japanese, Polish, Dutch, Turkish, Brazilian Portuguese, Estonian, Icelandic, Latvian, Lithuanian, Malay, Ukrainian and Hebrew.
+With volunteer help, Fotki continues to translate its pages and improve the existing translation.
+Volunteers are given Premium memberships for contributing.

 Criticism

 Fotki has been mostly criticized for not providing enough storage space to its Free members, problems with hotlinking, no month-to-month membership, and traffic limit.
 In addition, Fotki show ads on albums of paid Premium members.

-Controversies and Discussions
+Controversies and discussions

-Censorship and Artistic Nudity
+Censorship and artistic nudity

 In May 2006, a photo of a nearly-nude female was removed from a Fotki contest by the moderators.
 This initiated a prolonged discussion on "artistic nudity".
 The author of the disqualified entry criticized Fotki for censorship and questioned its policy on nudity.
 After exchanging arguments, the Fotki side agreed to review the site's policy in favor of artistic photography while the decision to prohibit adult content in public sections of the site was upheld.
 As a result, the Fotki administration decided to run a separate, non-public photo contest once a month in which nudity is allowed.